Everything to Know About Taylor Swift's 'Tortured Poets Department'

-From tracklists to collaborations to lyrics and art, here's a primer to get hyped up for Swift's next big album.
+From tracklists to collaborations to lyrics and art, here's a primer to get hyped up for her next big album.

+She later shared further details about the album's "timetable" -- including when fans can expect to catch a glimpse of her next music video.

-The flurry of feverishly analyzed clues, hints and revelations come as Swift gears up to continue the European leg of her record-breaking Eras Tour, all leading up to the album's drop on April 19.
+The flurry of feverishly analyzed clues, hints and revelations come as Swift gears up to continue the European leg of her record-breaking Eras Tour, all leading up to the album's release on Friday, April 19.

 As Swifties eagerly await the new release, here's everything you need to know about the new album!